How to Build a Payment App

 ngrok http 3000

-To do that, go to Saleor Dashboard → Apps → Install external app and paste the URL with the /api/manifest
+Then open Saleor Dashboard, go to Apps -> Install external app, and paste the tunnel URL with the /api/manifest suffix.

 import { createManifestHandler } from "@saleor/app-sdk/handlers/next";